Query Data

 11. Optional: To create a derived (expression) column, follow the steps below:

-1. Press the ‘Formula’ button formula above the ‘Query Fields’ panel.
+1. Press the ‘Formula’ button Formula above the ‘Query Fields’ panel.
 This opens the ‘Add Expression’ dialog box.

 2. Enter an expression to define the new column.
 (The expression should use the appropriate SQL syntax for the underlying database.
 Double-click the field names to add them to the expression.)